SwiftSeal/resistify/README.md

 If you want to increase the sensitivity of coiled-coil domain annotation, you can use the option `--coconat`.
 This will use [CoCoNat](https://doi.org/10.1093/bioinformatics/btad495) to predict coiled-coil domains.
-In practice, I wouldn't expect this mode to pick up on a significant number of missed CC domains, but it can pick up on super-cryptic CCs and also helps expand/standardise the annotated CC domain regions.
+In practice, I wouldn't expect this mode to pick up on a significant number of missed CC domains, but it can pick up on cryptic CCs that do not have an identifiable EDVID motif.

 #### How does it work?